atrn/ridl/README.md

 messages.

-## What ridl doesn't do
+## What ridl doesn't

-Using Go as the definition language means ridl is restricted to what Go's type specifications.
-That means there are no unions (also called _variant records_, _sum types_ and _enums_ in some languages), no direct support for interface versioning and no support for the directory expression of enumerated values.
+Using Go as the definition language means ridl is restricted to what Go's type specifications can express.
+That means there are no unions, also called _variant records_, _sum types_ or _enums_ in some languages.
+There is no direct support for interface versioning and no support for the direct expression of enumerated values a la C/C++.

-Unions and versioning are left to end-users but ridl does recognize the Go idiom for defining C-style enumerated types and generates a data model that allows templates to "undo" the Go-style representation.
+Unions and versioning are left to end-users however ridl does recognize the idiomatic Go way of defining C-style enumerated types and generates a data model that allows templates to "undo" the Go-style representation.

 ## Interface Descriptions